jpcbertoldo/pymdr/README.md

 Install the extension on Chrome using the developer mode.
 See instructions on how to do this at the beginning (2nd step) of [this tutorial](https://developer.chrome.com/extensions/getstarted).

-# Next
+# Report

-Give a try to solving problems by using the cleanup_all from the NodeNamer in the dist computation?
+A report about this project is available in the root of the repo.